its-naqvi/TrademeBDD/README.md

 At the time of writing, search feature wasn't working on trademe sandbox website.
 So in order to do used motor search please use the prod environment.

 ### Ideal combination to run this test suite
-Run API tests on tradeMe sandbox environment using Tag @API:
+Run API scenarios on tradeMe sandbox environment using Tag @API:
 ```
      mvn clean test -Denv=STAGE -D"cucumber.filter.tags=@API and @STAGE"
 ```

-Run UI tests on tradeMe prod environment using Tag @UI as search feature is not working on Sandbox:
+Run UI scenarios on tradeMe prod environment using Tag @UI as search feature is not working on Sandbox:
 ```
      mvn clean test -Denv=PROD -D"cucumber.filter.tags=@UI and @PROD"
 ```

 ### Run a subset of Features or Scenarios

-To run only UI cases
+To run only UI scenarios
 ```
      mvn clean test -D"cucumber.filter.tags=@UI"
 ```